Newbclharri/grader/README.md

 # Google Sheets Grader App

 ## Getting Started:
-1. This interfaces with a local machine and a remote google apps-script project
+1. This setup interfaces with a local machine and a remote google apps-script project
 2. To push and pull code from the remote apps script project to the local machine, it's highly recommended to download and install the Google / Clasp CLI (Command Line Interface) for your machine's operating system (OS).
 3. There's a link to the example template below.
 Make a copy.